-My life at home in Washington is pretty much saturated with the arts and teaching, which are of course, two of my biggest passions.
-I believe an education that includes the arts is a necessity, fast evaporating from our public schools, and I want to do my part to ensure it remains available for all students.
-Horses are another great love of mine; I've been obsessed with those ridiculous critters since I could first sound out the Pony Pals books, have been taking lessons in multiple disciplines for over a decade (shoutout to Tempo Horsemanship), and have been showing since I was about 15.
+Outside of travel, my life at home in Washington is pretty much saturated with the arts and teaching, which are two of my biggest passions.
+I believe an education that includes the arts is a necessity that is fast evaporating from our public schools, and I want to do my part to ensure it remains available for all students.
+Horses are another great love of mine; I've been obsessed with those ridiculous critters since I could first sound out the Pony Pals books, have been taking lessons in multiple disciplines for over a decade (shoutout to Tempo Horsemanship!), and have been showing since I was about 15.

 The same parts of me that love these things--the satisfaction of a finished painting, watching a student excitedly grasp a new concept, the rewarding rush of a really good ride--are what fuel my drive to travel.
 I want to grow as an artist and an educator.
 I want to ride horses through the foreign landscapes.
 I want to learn from people who live differently than me.
 I want to understand what matters most in life.

 Currently, I hold a BA in Archaeology and a certification in GIS, and previously I held a job as a drafter and survey technician.
-I recently lived in a house with my fiancee and my two best friends from high school who are now married and pregnant.
-(I am now married, but not pregnant.)
+I recently lived in a house with my fiancee and my two best friends from high school who are married and new parents.
+(I am also married, but not a new parent.)
 I drive a motorcycle that I have had for about two years.
 I enjoy cooking (though I don't do enough of it these days), playing the guitar (again, not enough), and craft cocktails (probably too much).
 There really isn't much to it.